 The truth is that 5G, in and of itself, will not transform your life.
 At some point in the future, it might be a prerequisite for great driverless cars, more home automation, and the much-promised Internet of Things revolution, but it’s not something you need to worry about for at least a few years yet.

-Don’t get me wrong, the potential for 5G to enable some exciting developments and improve how the next wave of devices works is there, but the 5G that is being hyped right now is just marketing baloney.
+Don’t get me wrong, the potential for 5G to enable some exciting developments and improve how the next wave of devices works is there, but the

 The average person, myself included, would settle for decent, affordable and reliable 4G LTE speeds.
 Deliver that, carriers and phone makers, and then we can start talking about the next step.